 Call for Papers

-KOME, an international Open Access journal published by the Hungarian Communication Studies Association is currently seeking articles for its upcoming issues.
+KOME, an international Open Access journal published by the Hungarian Communication Studies Association is currently seeking articles for its 2017 and 2018 issues.